idankor/blog/content/chapters/1-the-problem.md

 So this is the moment to clarify: **I am not an expert on the topic**, to put it gently.
 There might be errors in my writings, and some of these errors may be fundamental and can potentially misguide you.
 That being said, I see a tremendous value in having this emotional support provided by going through the learning process together.
 For those of you who will choose to take this journey with me, I do promise an interesting and exciting ride.

-In addition to this blog, I run an online journal club that deals with papers on the free-energy principle.
+In addition to this blog, I run an online journal club that treats papers dealing with the free-energy principle.
 I welcome you to [contact me](mailto:idankor@gmail.com) regarding anything that has to do with the subject, be it a question, feedback, idea, or anything else.